Published October 22, 2018 • 5 minute read

 What all this means is it’s in your business’s best interest to avoid lapses in coverage at all costs.
 It’s more than preventing headaches and ensuring profits; the actual lives of your employees may be at risk.
 Burying your head is never a valid option, and Business Credentialing Services exists to help you understand whatever nightmare results from a lapse in coverage.
 Otherwise, the employees have the right to come after you and your business, as the protections offered by workers’ comp aren’t in effect.
 These funds have nothing to do with fault.
 As long as the injury was related to their job, employees are qualified to receive benefits whether the injury was their fault, your fault, or nobody’s fault.

 It isn’t often that such radical consequences result from something as simple as a clerical oversight.
 Delays of benefits can come from an understaffed claims office, an overworked or poorly trained adjuster, a vindictive employer, an improper incentive program, and more.
 It’s a lot to monitor when your mind is (and should be) focused on growing your business.
-This is why BCS Audit can be such an asset.
+This is why BCS's full-service solution can be such an asset.

 Business Credentialing Services routinely examines your insurance paperwork to make sure it’s always up to date.
 If real life is indicative of anything, it’s that disaster will strike at the most inopportune moment.
-With BCS Audit, there won’t be any inopportune moments.
+With BCS's full-service solution, there won’t be any inopportune moments.

 Running a business requires a constant balance between keeping your ducks in a row and not suffocating them with a singular focus on clerical accuracy.
 Stress and worry can limit creativity and innovation, but unless you’re aware of the job’s minutia, it’s easy for tiny items like paperwork, permits, and insurance plans to fall through the cracks.
 Business Credentialing Service ensures your peace of mind by keeping these ducks in a row and letting business owners focus on the more important issues.